nzrubin/shopify-sdk-buy-multiple-products/readme.md

-attempt to rool out multiple products using js-sdk-buy shopify
+an attempt to rool out multiple products using js-sdk-buy shopify

 live example is here